Music of Nagaland: Task Force For Music & Arts

 The Task Force For Music & Arts of Nagaland is a recent phenomenon.
 It was created by the Government to encourage Naga musicians to take up music as a profession rather than a hobby.
 Music is an integral part of the life of the Nagas and is now being developed as an industry that generates employment.

 Hornbill National Rock Contest

-The Government, and most specifically with the initiative of Member Of Legislative Assembly, Shri.
-Neiphiu Rio, started the Hornbill National Rock Contest which is an integral event of the Hornbill Festival.
+The Nagaland Government, and most specifically with the initiative of the Chief Minister Neiphiu Rio, started the Hornbill National Rock Contest which is an integral event of the Hornbill Festival.
 The Hornbill National Rock Contest, as the name suggests, is a National-level contest and boasts of being the longest music festival in the country, it being a seven-day-long festival.
 Attractive cash prizes and music educated/music loving crowd makes the Hornbill National Rock Contest/Festival a unique experience for performers.
 The winning prize of ₹10,00,000 (10 lakh of rupees) is considered to be one of the highest in the country.

+Native Trax Nagaland

+The Native Trax Society (NTS) consists of people dedicated to creating a climate of professionalism and artistic excellence and to create awareness and appreciation of the music and culture of Nagaland.
+It consists of singers, musicians and people actively involved in the local music and culture scene having a common vision to promote the music and culture of Nagaland beyond the confines of the state.

+In addition to other events, the Native Trax Society conducts the annual Music Awards of Nagaland to honor the best songs and music videos in various genres produced by Naga musicians each year.
+The Music Awards of Nagaland were instituted in 2009 by the Native Trax Society.